 - 2. Interest.
 You are not required to report interest.
 However, if you choose to report interest as part of the canceled debt in box 2, you must show the interest separately in box 3. - 3.
 Nonprincipal amounts.
 Nonprincipal amounts include penalties, fines, fees, and administrative costs.
 For a lending transaction, you are not required to report any amount other than stated principal.
 A lending transaction occurs when a lender loans money to, or makes advances on behalf of, a borrower (including revolving credit and lines of credit).
 For a nonlending transaction, nonprincipal amounts are included in the debt.
-However, until further guidance is issued, no penalties will be imposed for failure to report these amounts in nonlending transactions. - 4.
-Foreign debtors.
+However, until further guidance is issued, no penalties will be imposed for failure to report these amounts in nonlending transactions.

+- 4. Foreign debtors.
 Until further guidance is issued, no penalty will apply if a financial institution does not file Form 1099-C for a debt canceled by its foreign branch or foreign office for a foreign debtor, provided all the following apply. - a.
 The financial institution is engaged in the active conduct of a banking or similar business outside the United States. - b.
 The branch or office is a permanent place of business that is regularly maintained, occupied, and used to carry on a banking or similar financial business. - c.
 The business is conducted by at least one employee of the branch or office who is regularly in attendance at the place of business during normal working hours. - d.
 The indebtedness is extended outside the United States by the branch or office in connection with that trade or business. - e.
 The financial institution does not know or have reason to know that the debtor is a U.S. person. - 5.
 Related parties.
 Generally, a creditor is not required to file Form 1099-C for the deemed cancellation of a debt that occurs when the creditor acquires the debt of a related debtor, becomes related to the debtor, or transfers the debt to another creditor related to the debtor.
 However, if the transfer to a related party by the creditor was for the purpose of avoiding the Form 1099-C requirements, Form 1099-C is required.
 See section 108(e)(4). - 6.
 Release of a debtor.
 You are not required to file Form 1099-C if you release one of the debtors on a debt as long as the remaining debtors are liable for the full unpaid amount. - 7.
 Guarantor or surety.
 You are not required to file Form 1099-C for a guarantor or surety.
-A guarantor is not

-- a debtor for purposes of filing Form 1099-C even if demand for payment is made to the guarantor. - 8.
+A guarantor is not a debtor for purposes of filing Form 1099-C even if demand for payment is made to the guarantor. - 8.
 Seller financing.
 Organizations whose principal trade or business is the sale of non-financial goods or non-financial services, and who extend credit to customers in connection with the purchase of those non-financial goods and non-financial services, are not considered to have a significant trade or business of lending money, with respect to the credit extended in connection with the purchase of those goods or services, for reporting discharge of indebtedness on Form 1099-C. See Regulations section 1.6050P-2(c).
-But the reporting applies if a separate financing subsidiary of the retailer extends the credit to the retailer's customers.
+But the reporting applies if a separate financing subsidiary of the retailer extends the credit to the retailer's customers. - 9.
+Student loan indebtedness.
+For discharges occurring after December 31, 2017, you are not required to file Form 1099-C for student loan indebtedness if the discharge of the debt is due to the student's death or permanent and total disability.